fffaraz/SHA-CFB-OFB-CTR/README.md

-SHA-OFB-CTR
+SHA-CFB-OFB-CTR
 ===========

-OFB and CTR mode encryption using SHA hash function
+Encryption in CFB, OFB, and CTR mode using SHA hash function